Need ideas for celebrating the New Year? Dutch Mama Kyra Schiffers is here with the inside story on doing New Year in Amsterdam like a local.

 Whether you want to bring the kids or not depends all on your personal preference.
 With younger kids, I’d avoid the crowd of the city centre, Maritime museum, and busy squares.
 Some places organise special NYE events for parents and kids.

 As with everything on this date, plan ahead.
 Most babysitters have their own plans for the evening and if you find someone who is available, expect to pay a special rate for this evening.

 Wade your way through the red mess of firework left-overs for a walk through Vondelpark, a stroll by the canals, or check out the Amsterdam Light Festival.
 Eat a final oliebol and enjoy the fresh air.
 If you want to go shopping, shops are open on New Year's Day.

 Kyra Schiffers is Dutch and has lived in the US, Spain and Mexico and now calls Amsterdam her home.
-She enjoys the vibrancy of the city with her man and two girls (aged 4 and 1).
+She enjoys the vibrancy of the city with her man and two young girls.
 She works as a marketing consultant for the entertainment, film and culture industry.
 You can find her on Linkedin.

 photo credit: Flickr